.NET 4.5 and how it sits in the .NET ecosystem

 Introduction

-.NET 4.5 is the next release and it is important to take a look how it fits in the .NET ecosystem.
+.NET 4.5 is the next release, and it is important to understand how it fits into the .NET ecosystem.
 This is the 8th major release of .NET!
 What do I mean by major release?
-I mean any release that is not a patch/support only release, or put another way a major release it included major new features in the CLR and/or a new language options.
+I mean any release that is not a patch or support-only release, or, put another way, a major release includes major new features in the CLR and/or new language options.

 SxS vs. Replacement

-In .NET we are lucky that many versions can run side by side (SxS) provided they have different versions of the CLR, however if a new major release shares the same CLR it is a replacement/additive version.
-For example: .NET 3.0 used the same CLR as .NET 2.0 (the CLR 2.0) and when installed replaced many of the files in .NET 2.0 with new versions and it is only via compiler directives that some things are turned on and off.
-The advantage of the SxS model is installing a new version doesn’t influence apps on the previous version in any way (i.e. if the app is 1.1 and works fine before .NET 2.0 was installed, it will keep working fine after .NET 2.0 is installed).
+In .NET, we are lucky that many versions can run side by side (SxS) as long as they have different versions of the CLR.
+However, if a new major release shares the same CLR, it is a replacement/additive version.
+For example: .NET 3.0 used the same CLR as .NET 2.0 (CLR 2.0), and when installed, it replaced many of the files in .NET 2.0 with new versions.
+Only via compiler directives are some things turned on and off.
+The advantage of the SxS model is that installing a new version doesn’t influence apps on the previous version in any way (i.e., if the app is 1.1 and works fine before .NET 2.0 was installed, it will keep working fine after .NET 2.0 is installed).

-The problem with replacement model is that there is a chance that installing a new version breaks apps on the original version – however Microsoft does a RIDICULOUS number of testing to make sure this doesn’t happen, so that chance is very small.
-In fact if you happen to hit one, the chance is higher you are using undocumented features or using features incorrectly.
+The problem with the replacement model is that there is a chance installing a new version breaks apps on the original version—however, Microsoft does a ridiculous number of tests to ensure this doesn’t happen, so that chance is very small.
+In fact, if you encounter such an issue, the chance is higher that you are using undocumented features or using features incorrectly.

-The reason for this explanation of SxS vs. replacement is that .NET 4.5 is an in place replacement for .NET 4.
+The reason for explaining SxS vs. replacement is that .NET 4.5 is an in-place replacement for .NET 4.0.

 Version Naming

-The other aspect is that versions of the CLR, versions of the Framework and versions of the languages are completely out of sync, so .NET 4.5 runs on the CLR version 4 and we write code in C# version 5.0 or VB version 11.0 – cause that makes sense :S
+Another aspect is that versions of the CLR, versions of the framework, and versions of the languages are completely out of sync.
+For example, .NET 4.5 runs on CLR version 4, and we write code in C# version 5.0 or VB version 11.0—because that makes sense. :S

 Awesome Poster